yahoo/elide/elide-standalone/README.md

 ### Create Models

 Elide models are some of the most important code in any Elide project.
 Your models are the view of your data that you wish to expose.
 In this example we will be modeling a software artifact repository since most developers have a high-level familiarity with artifact repositories such as Maven, Artifactory, npm, and the like.

+There will two kinds of models:
-The first models we’ll need are `ArtifactGroup`, `ArtifactProduct`, and `ArtifactVersion`.
+ - Models that we intend to both read & write.
+These models are created by definining Java classes.
+For this example, that includes `ArtifactGroup`, `ArtifactProduct`, and `ArtifactVersion`.
 For brevity we will omit package names and import statements.
+ - Read-only models that we intend to run analytic queries against.
+These models can be created with Java classes or with a HJSON configuration language.
+For this example, we will use the latter to create a `Downloads` model.

 #### ArtifactGroup.java